N3Nguyen/App-Movie-Review/README.md

 Create a TMDB Dev Account (https://www.themoviedb.org)

 Get the API Key
+After you have obtained the API Key, you should navigate to the following path:
+" **MovieNew/Helpers/ServerConstants.swift** "
+and change the apiKey.

 You can load movie data information with your API key with the following urls: